Thinking out loud

 Rock ‘n’ Roll Originates from Blues Sung by Captives of Transatlantic Slave Trade, Not the Southern Parts of North America

 The late rock ‘n’ roll singer, Elvis Presley, a white man is credited for being the King of Rock ‘n’ roll, the inventor of a then new provocative and outspoken music in the 1950s.
 To be outspoken is defying the notion of just being seen and not heard, a cultural expectation that was expected from women, children, and minorities—especially African Americans, a people who were sold, kidnapped, shipped to North America and sold again as chattel.
-When emancipated, they faced discriminating because of their dark skin color.
+When emancipated, they faced discrimination because of their dark skin color.
 Presley attributed his musical sound to Black culture in a Jet Magazine interview.
 He said, “A lot of people seem to think I started this business, but rock ‘n’ roll was here a long time before I came along… Nobody can sing that kind of music like colored people.”
-Rock ‘n’ roll is a musical merger of country music, working class folk music, blue-collar American life, and the blues, a musical sound that’s said to be birthed on Southern plantations by slaves who sang in anguish and mercy to God under the harsh law of slavery.
+Rock ‘n’ roll is a musical merger of country music, working-class folk music, blue-collar American life, and the blues, a musical sound that’s said to be birthed on Southern plantations by slaves who sang in anguish and mercy to God under the harsh law of slavery.
 Raymond R. Patterson noted the distinct sound of blues in his poem, “Special Pain Blues”.
 He wrote, “Anybody can shout and holler, / It takes a special pain to sing the blues. / …It ain’t about losing your last dollar / Or having holes in both your shoes (201).”
-The last two stanzas of Patterson’s poem references country music’s narrative of white, blue collar American workers.
+The last two stanzas of Patterson’s poem references country music’s narrative of white, blue-collar American workers.
 Since most of the hard labor in North America was assigned to African Americans with no pay under inhumane conditions, it could be said North American colonizers’ hardships weren’t as brutal and grueling as African Americans.
 So, while every man or woman sang his or her troubles, none were sung as soulful and with the depth of the African American’s blues songs.

 The Upswing of Blues Evolving to Rhythm and Blues